nearit/Android-SDK/docs/enable-triggers.md

     </intent-filter>
 </receiver>
 ```
-To learn how to deal with the content see this [section](handle-content.md).
+To learn how to deal with in-app content see this [section](handle-content.md).
-Any other behaviour can be created with an implementation of a custom receiver.
+You can use your own receiver for custom notification handling.
 See this [section](custom-bkg-notification.md).

 You can set your own icon for the location-based notifications with the method *setNotificationImage(int imgRes)* of *NearItManager*